India, UK FTA Negotiations: Key Updates

 India-UK trade and investment profile

-However, total trade (export plus import) between UK and India was £25.7 billion and between UK and China was £93.4 billion in the four quarters to the end of Q1 2022.
 It is hoped that following their FTA, India and the UK can broaden the scope of bilateral trade.
-The goal is to double bilateral trade in goods and services to US$100 billion by 2030.
+The goal is to boost bilateral trade in goods and services to US$100 billion by 2030.

 About 70 percent of India-UK trade is dominated by the services sector, as per reporting by the Financial Express.
 The proposed India-UK FTA would ultimately cover 90 percent of tariff lines.